-See §30.2.15 of the GFC Policy Manual.
+See §30.2.15 of the Code of Student Behaviour, Appendix A of the University of Alberta Calendar

 23.9.6 Correction of Records

 Students should request correction to their own records if they believe that there are errors or omissions.
 The head of the Unit maintaining the record will respond by either making the correction or annotating in the record that the correction was requested but not made.